Derived Foliations: Analytic derived foliations

-A first observation is that the cone of this morphism is an almost perfect $\OO_X$-module.
+A first observation is that the cone of this morphism is an almost perfect $\OO_X$-modules.
 Indeed, this is due to the fact that conormal complexes of derived foliations are stable by pull-backs.
 We denote this cone by $\N_\F^*$.
-Suppose now that $X$ is a derived analytic Artin stack, and let us consider its cotangent complex $\LL_X$, which comes equipped with a canonical morphism $\LL_X^{big} \to \LL_X$.
+Suppose now that $X$ is a derived analytic Artin stack, and let us consider its cotangent complex $\LL_X$, which comes equipped with its canonical morphism $\LL_X^{big} \to \LL_X$.

 \begin{df} Let $X$ be an analytic derived Artin stack and $\F \in \Fol(X)$ be a derived foliation on $X$.
 The \emph{cotangent complex of $\F$}, $\LL_\F$, is defined by the cartesian square of $\OO_X$-modules